morgenm/PMC-Game/README.md

 # PMC Game Engine
 A 3D game engine written in C++ utilizing Irrlicht and BulletPhysics.
+View the [Wiki](https://github.com/morgenm/PMC-Game/wiki) to see the Engine and to view the Architecture document.

 # Building the Engine
 ## Building on 64-bit machines